mbeddr/mps-platform-docs/src/doc/docs/mps_internal/threads/read_write_action_examples.md

 - examples
 ---

 These actions use the IntelliJ platform or access MPS models and need additional locks because they are running on a different thread.
-Especially MPS read and write locks should be available in every language aspect and manually locking isn't necessary.
+Especially MPS read and write locks should be available in every language aspect, and manually locking isn't necessary.

 ## Example of Actions That Require MPS Locks